AmsterdamUMC/R-course-homework/README.md

 ---

-## 🧰 Getting started: RMarkdown tutorial
+## Getting started: RMarkdown tutorial

 If you’ve never worked with **RMarkdown (.Rmd)** files before, start with the short tutorial included in the repository:

-➡️ Exercises/00_RMarkdown_basics.Rmd
-and its knitted version
-➡️ Exercises/00_RMarkdown_basics.pdf
+- Exercises/RMarkdown_basics.Rmd

+or its pdf version:

+- Exercises/RMarkdown_basics.pdf

 This mini tutorial explains what RMarkdown is, how to open it in RStudio, how to “knit” the file into a report (HTML or PDF), and why this format is used for the assignments.
 It takes about 10 minutes to complete and will help you understand the format before beginning Assignment 1.

 ---

-##How to use
+## How to use

 You can work with these assignments in two ways: